niklasstich/AOCBot/readme.md

-:christmas_tree: Advent Of Code bot for discord! :christmas_tree:
+# :christmas_tree: Advent Of Code bot for discord! :christmas_tree:

-This  is a bit for discord that can print your private leaderboard to discord.
+This  is a bot for discord that can print your private leaderboard to discord.

 ## Installation